redtexts/texts/lesamis_1975_world_without_money.md

 title: "A World without Money: Communism"
 author: Les Amis de 4 Millions de Jeunes Travailleurs
 date: 1975-1976
 description: This text was originally published in French in 1975-1976.
-It was translated to Spanish (parts I and II) and Portugeuse (part III), from which it was translated into English and posted online at <https://libcom.org/library/world-without-money-communism-les-amis-de-4-millions-de-jeunes-travailleurs>.
+It was translated to Spanish (parts I and II) and Portuguese (part III), from which it was translated into English and posted online at <https://libcom.org/library/world-without-money-communism-les-amis-de-4-millions-de-jeunes-travailleurs>.
 Different translations of individual sections are also available on red texts.
 ...

 # Part I